lambda-11235/riscv-console/README_KERNEL.md

 - The video interrupt upcall handles displaying everything on screen.

 - The CMD upcall changes video modes between text and graphics.

+### Known issues

+Currently there are two known kernel issues.

+1. Thread join semantics are ill defined.
+Currently, it is impossible to join a thread that has already exited.
+While this technically doesn't go against the API spec, as the spec doesn't specify a behavior if the thread has exited, it is still suboptimal.

+2. There is a bug with mutexs and congestion variables that can lead to a deadlock.
+It was fixed by adding a dummy variable to the mutex structure, which may indicate allocation issues.
+Didn't have time to debug.